 Sinclair offers a variety of scholarship opportunities for students.
 Scholarships are available to recent high school graduates, new students, current students and returning students.
 Sinclair students also receive a wide variety of scholarships from external donors and outside resources.

-Interested applications should complete a 2019-2020 FAFSA and have an admissions application on file with the institution.
+Interested applicants should complete a 2020-2021 FAFSA and have an admissions application on file with the institution.

 High School Merit Scholarships ranging from $2,000 - $3,000 per year are available for rising high school seniors (Class of 2020) who plan to enroll at Sinclair as full-time students for the upcoming school year.
 As part of the application, students are required to upload an unofficial high school or homeschool transcript, and either upload a letter of recommendation or request that a mentor, guidance counselor, or other reference submit a letter of recommendation online through the scholarship system.
 Applications are now closed.